Transforming faith through fitness, a bodybuilder’s story

 It all started with a dare.
 Eva Layton brought her son-in-law Adam Bonneau to watch her friend compete as a body builder, hoping to encourage him to try the sport.
 Instead, he turned to her and issued a challenge, “I’ll do it, but you have to do it too.”

 Layton could have easily said no. At the time, she weighed about 200 pounds and had not seen a lot of results with working out in the past.
-She also lost confidence in herself and felt ashamed at earlier failed attempts to lose weight.
+She also lost confidence in herself and felt a shame at earlier failed attempts to lose weight.

 But, on the other hand, Layton had been working out for years.
 Even when her children were young, she would go to the Y.M.C.A. and try the routines she found in Oxygen magazine.
 Often, she would tell herself, for motivation, “That girl on the cover?
 That will be me some day.”